EGuthrieWasTaken/tlnetcard_python/tlnetcard_python/system/administration/web/README.md

 |:----------:|:-------:|:--------:|:-------------:|:-------------------------:|
 | ```port``` | Integer |    No    |   ```443```   | The HTTP port to be used. |

 Sets the HTTPS port.
 When the HTTPS port is set using this function, HTTP is automatically enabled.
-Be careful using this method as it may disrupt this API.
+Be careful using this function as it may disrupt this API.
 Example:

 ```python